-Needless to say, getting the right binding size is critical when snowboarding.
-Unfortunately, there is currently no standardized snowboard binding size chart for all the different brands.
+Unfortunately, there are currently no standardized snowboard binding size charts for the many different brands.

-The first thing that you need to understand is that most binding brands offer 3 general sizes: Small, Medium, and Large.
-But, as there are no generally agreed-upon standards for manufacturers to adhere to, this doesn’t mean a whole lot.
+The first thing to understand is that most binding brands offer 3 general sizes:

 Do All Bindings Fit All Snowboard Sizes?

-Bindings that are too small for your board will reduce your ability to drive hard into turns.
+- Bindings that are too small for your snowboard will reduce your ability to drive into turns.
 This will make your board feel unresponsive and sluggish.

-On the other hand, having too large a binding footprint can result in toe or heel drag – which leads to crashes!
+- On the other hand, having too large a binding footprint will result in toe or heel drag – which leads to crashes!

 - Boots